yogingale/quotes-maker-app/README.md

 ### Deployment

-If you push on dev branch site will be deployed on https://caption-maker-app-dev.herokuapp.com/ Pushing changes on master deploys the site on https://caption-maker-app.herokuapp.com/
+If you push on dev branch site will be deployed on https://caption-maker-app-dev.herokuapp.com/ and https://dev.captionmaker.live
+Pushing changes on master deploys the site on https://caption-maker-app.herokuapp.com/ and https://www.captionmaker.live

 ### DB
 Mongo

 ### Backend
 DB - Mongo
-Object recognition from image - Amazon Rekognition Hosting - Heroku
+Object recognition from image - Amazon Rekognition
+Hosting - Heroku
 Domain registration - GoDaddy
 CDN - Cloudflare

 ### Setup and Install